Reykjavik, Iceland

 People living in Reykjavik were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "Essentials: Clothes for all weather conditions (warm layers for cold and wet conditions, raincoat and warm boots), basic toiletries, any medication, kitchen essentials such as plates, cutlery and utensils, bedding, food and snacks, flashlight, umbrellas, a good dictionary, books or guidebooks to learn about Reykjavik, comfortable shoes, electrical plug adapters and extension cords, personal documents such as passport and travel visas, a reusable water bottle.
-Additionally, depending on circumstances, don’t forget appropriate extra items such as a laptop, camera, furniture, electronics or even a bike or snowshoes," wrote one member in Reykjavik.
+Additionally, depending on circumstances, don’t forget appropriate extra items such as a laptop, camera, furniture, electronics or even a bike or snowshoes," wrote a member in Reykjavik.

 Where should I setup a bank account in Reykjavik?